Interactive Systems Corporation: INTERACTIVE UNIX System

 PC/IX was succeeded by 386/ix in 1985, a System VR3 derivative.
 Later versions were termed INTERACTIVE UNIX System V/386 and based on System V 3.2, though with elements of BSD added.
-Its SVR3.2 kernel meant diminished compatibility with other Unix ports in the early nineties, but the INTERACTIVE UNIX System was praised by a PC Magazine reviewer for its stability.

 After its acquisition of Interactive, Sun Microsystems continued to maintain INTERACTIVE UNIX System, offering it as a low-end alternative to its System V.4-based Solaris, even when the latter had been ported to x86-based desktop machines.
+This version of the INTERACTIVE UNIX System was praised by a PC Magazine reviewer for its stability.
 The last version was "System V/386 Release 3.2 Version 4.1.1", released in July 1998.
 Official support ended on July 23, 2006, five years after Sun withdrew the product from sale.

 Until version ISA 3.0.1, INTERACTIVE UNIX System supported only 16 MB of RAM.
 In the next versions, it supported 256 MB RAM and the PCI bus.
 EISA versions always supported 256 MB RAM.